 ‘Dual intent’ refers to the intention to come to Canada for both temporary and permanent residence.
 While having dual intent is legitimate, it can make applying for a temporary resident visa more complicated.

-Failure to demonstrate dual intent is a common reason for temporary resident visa refusal.
+Failure to demonstrate genuine dual intent is a common reason for temporary resident visa refusal.
 This issue often affects overseas spousal sponsorship applicants and can even arise for applicants with a submitted Express Entry profile.

 Dual intent essentially means a foreign national has two intents – one for permanent residence status and one for temporary residence status.
 Foreign nationals that apply for a temporary resident visa in Canada, and have already applied for, or have shown their intention to apply for, permanent residence in Canada, demonstrate dual intent.